More Than History (Judges 6)

 Why is Israel living in caves?
 Why have they been brought very low?
 Why are we today not experiencing what we should be?
 The problem isn't the Midianites.
 The problem is us.
 The problem is that we really don't believe the gospel – at least we don't believe it enough to transform us.
 We may believe it as a set of facts, but we're not living as if we really believed it.
 And as a result we've been brought very low, because we have forgotten the gospel.

-So we get to verse 11, where Gideon is beating his wheat in a winepress.
+So we get to verse 11, where Gideon is beating his wheat in a wine press.
 If you know anything about how this was done, you know that you're supposed to do this in a wide-open space.
-But Gideon is doing it in a winepress.
+But Gideon is doing it in a wine press.
 Why?
 He's scared.
 If he does this in a wide open area, he's afraid of what the Midianites will do to him.

-Then an angel appears to this guy hiding in a winepress because he's scared, and the angel says, "The LORD is with you, mighty warrior."
+Then an angel appears to this guy hiding in a wine press because he's scared, and the angel says, "The LORD is with you, mighty warrior."
 There's a bit of irony here – this man hiding for safety is a mighty warrior?
 If so, Israel's in a lot of trouble.

 "Pardon me, my lord," Gideon replied, "but if the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, 'Did not the Lord bring us up out of Egypt?'
 But now the Lord has abandoned us and given us into the hand of Midian."

-In other words, Gideon asks the question that should be on all of our minds: Why are God's people in such a mess?
+In other words, Gideon asks what should be on all of our minds: Why are God's people in such a mess?
 Why, if the promises of God are true, and if God has acted so powerfully in the past – why are we in such a mess?
 It's interesting that the angel doesn't answer Gideon.
 For one thing, the prophet has already given the answer.
 Besides, Gideon is about to provide the answer himself through his own actions.

 What happens next is that the angel calls him to be the deliverer.
 "The Lord turned to him and said, 'Go in the strength you have and save Israel out of Midian's hand.
 Am I not sending you?'"
 (Judges 6:14) And for the rest of the chapter, Gideon throws up reasons why God is wrong to use him, and doubt after doubt: